Technology

 -

-Where a 32A 240V blue commando or CEE socket was available we were able to charging at 6.6kW AC as above.
+Where a 32A 240V single phase blue commando or CEE socket was available we were able to charge at 6.6kW AC as above.

 -